Infested

 the first time i watched it, i never realized that content moderation was an actual job. mikhail red, the director, said he based the movie on the fact that the philippines is known as the "content moderation capital of the world" (according to wikipedia), a title i didn't know we held. he also wanted to incorporate how mental health is handled in professions on such as those. i was still surprised to find out that...

-[TRIGGER WARNING - suic*de mentioned] --- one of the main character's (lyra) co-workers (aileen) took her own life because she was either cursed by one of the videos she had to moderate, or she couldn't handle the mental stress that the videos and content caused her. she was a relatively new worker too, so it's understandable why she couldn't get acclimated to the content.
+[TRIGGER WARNING - suic*de mentioned] --- one of the main character's (lyra's) co-workers (aileen) took her own life because she was either cursed by one of the videos she had to moderate, or she couldn't handle the mental stress that the videos and content caused her. she was a relatively new worker too, so it's understandable why she couldn't get acclimated to the content.

-the second time i watched the movie with my boyfriend, i was able to pick up on some subtleties that i didn't pick up the first time. i understood lyra's character more; she was traumatized at a young age because of her father, and that resulted in her becoming desensitized as an adult. this memory explains why she was able to work as a content moderator for at least a year without breaking or taking a break. i liked how this worked against lyra towards the end.
+second, the second time i watched the movie with my boyfriend, i was able to pick up on some subtleties that i didn't pick up the first time. i understood lyra's character more; she was traumatized at a young age because of her father, and that resulted in her becoming desensitized as an adult. this memory explains why she was able to work as a content moderator for at least a year without breaking or taking a break. i liked how this worked against lyra towards the end.

-in the end, when it was revealed that lyra wasn't saved from the building, and instead was cursed to watch the same video that her co-worker watched, it made sense to me. while lyra was being "interviewed," she reiterated that she saw the people in those videos as "just data." aileen, the entity haunting lyra, wasn't satisfied with this answer. aileen knew that lyra stood by as she was manipulated, drugged and assaulted by their boss. aileen couldn't let lyra continue to live without the guilt; she had to show lyra that the people in those videos were real, and that the "data" can be someone she knows, but lyra refused to accept that.
+third, in the end, when it was revealed that lyra wasn't saved from the building, and instead was cursed to watch the same video that her co-worker watched, it made sense to me. while lyra was being "interviewed," she reiterated that she saw the people in those videos as "just data." aileen, the entity haunting lyra, wasn't satisfied with this answer. aileen knew that lyra stood by as she was manipulated, drugged and assaulted by their boss. aileen couldn't let lyra continue to live without the guilt; she had to show lyra that the people in those videos were real, and that the "data" can be someone she knows, but lyra refused to accept that.

-to my understanding, aileen wanted lyra to show sympathy after she showed her two videos, but lyra didn't learn. i don't blame lyra for not being able to learn sympathy immediately, but she did get close with aileen while she was still working. lyra was almost like a mentor to aileen, but the both of them had a different outlook on people.
+fourth, to my understanding, aileen wanted lyra to show sympathy after she showed her two videos, but lyra didn't learn. i don't blame lyra for not being able to learn sympathy immediately, but she did get close with aileen while she was still working. lyra was almost like a mentor to aileen, but the both of them had a different outlook on people.

-there was a moment in the movie that foreshadowed the ending. when lyra and aileen were talking on the rooftop, lyra took a picture of her, but deleted it because it was blurry.
+fifth, there was a moment in the movie that foreshadowed the ending. when lyra and aileen were talking on the rooftop, lyra took a picture of her, but deleted it because it was blurry.

 all in all, i enjoyed how this movie was written, and how difficult it can be to navigate relationships as an adult, while also dealing with your own past and career.